Frequently Asked Questions

 What are the high-risk locations in the U.S.?

-I recently traveled to a country with a CDC Travel Health Notice and/or an affected U.S. location and now have fever, cough or shortness of breath.
+I recently traveled to an affected country and/or U.S. location and now have fever, cough or shortness of breath.
 What should I do?

 - Other than seeking medical care, stay home and avoid contact with other people.